Back to California

 Quimby Act

-The Quimby Act updates rules about requiring land dedication or fees from developers to build parks in new subdivisions and sets limits on these requirements for infill housing near existing parks.
+The Quimby Act updates rules about requiring land dedication or fees from developers to build parks in new subdivisions, with special limits for infill housing near existing parks.

 What This Bill Does

-• Allows cities and counties to require developers to give land or pay fees to create parks when they make new subdivisions if certain rules are followed.
+• Allows cities and counties to require developers to give land or pay fees to create parks when they make new subdivisions.

-• Limits the amount of land that can be required from a developer based on how many people will live in the subdivision, aiming for at least 3 acres of park space per 1,000 residents.
+• Limits the amount of land that can be required or fees charged based on how many people will live in the subdivision.

-• Adds limits for infill housing projects: no more than 25% of the total land area can be taken as fees or dedicated land if it's within half a mile of an existing park.
+• Adds a limit for infill housing projects: no more than 25% of the total land area can be taken as dedication, and no fees if within half a mile of an existing park.

 Who It Names or Affects